kroganlab/RMSQv3/README.md

 The `Arguments` section lists the arguments needed for each function.
 The arcuments (proceeded by the short flag alias -x) should be entered in the same line of the terminal, separated by spaces.

+### Typical workflows
+The RMSQ pipeline was designed to run in a certain order.
+The following is the propper order to perform the analysis with RMSQ for SILAC, PTM, and AMPS datasets.

+##### PTM analysis
+0. MaxQ_utilities -> convert-silac (for SILAC data only)
+1. MaxQ_utilities -> convert-sites
+2. MSstats
+3. MaxQ_utilities -> results-wide
+4. MaxQ_utilities -> mapback-sites
+5. MaxQ_utilities -> annotate

+##### APMS Global Analysis
+1. MSstats
+2. MaxQ_utilities -> results-wide
+4. MaxQ_utilities -> annotate

 ### Functions
 #####concat
 #####convert-silac